acne

 Vitamin E – If your skin can handle the added vitamin E in a product, it may be beneficial to include when using benzoyl peroxide as an acne treatment.
 However, supplementing your diet with more vitamin E may be a better option to offset the oxidation on your skin.

 Despite benzoyl peroxide’s safety profile, some people do have allergies to it.
-Although true allergies are rare, and side effects of dryness and redness are common and not symptoms of a reaction, it’s something to keep an eye out for.
+Although true allergies are rare, and side effects of dryness and redness are common and not symptoms of a reaction, it’s something to keep an eye out for and to discontinue use if you notice signs of

-If you ask me, everyone should have some benzoyl peroxide in their lives – even if it’s just for when you’re in a pinch and need a super effective spot treatment.
 I love having a product I can rely on to clear up my acne quickly, and often without a fuss.
-And while BP does, in effect, cause some “damage” to the skin (although much less, when used properly) it could also be argued that acne causes considerably more damage to the skin.
+And while BP does, in effect, cause some “damage” to the skin it could also be argued that acne causes considerably more damage to the skin.

 One thing I will say, though … although my skin loves the addition of benzoyl peroxide, my towels don’t.
 Consider yourself forewarned – it’ll bleach fabrics.